iamvineettiwari/raft/Readme.md

-$$ NodeStates $$
+### Introduction

+Raft is a consensus algorithm designed to ensure that all nodes in a distributed system agree on a consistent and reliable sequence of operations.
+This guarantees a total order of committed entries, which is essential for maintaining correctness and fault tolerance in distributed environments.

+In this project, I have implemented the Raft algorithm using a combination of tools and frameworks, including Spring Boot for building the service layer and gRPC for efficient inter-node communication.

+### Node States in a Nutshell

-1. Every node starts as a `FOLLOWER` state
+- Every node starts in the **FOLLOWER** state.
-2. If `FOLLOWER` suspects `LEADER` failure, it transists to `CANDIDATE` state
+- If a **FOLLOWER** suspects a **LEADER** failure, it transitions to the **CANDIDATE** state.
-3. If `CANDIDATE` receives votes from quorum, it transists to `LEADER` state
+- If a **CANDIDATE** receives votes from a quorum, it transitions to the **LEADER** state.
-4. If `CANDIDATE` fails to receive votes from quorum or discovers any node with higher term number, it transists to `FOLLOWER` state
+- If a **CANDIDATE** fails to receive votes from a quorum or discovers a node with a higher term number, it transitions back to the **FOLLOWER** state.
-5. If election times out / votes are equal, a new election is started with higher term number
+- If the election times out or results in a tie, a new election is started with an incremented term number.
-6. If a `LEADER` discovers any new `LEADER` with higher term number, it transists to `FOLLOWER` state
+- If a **LEADER** discovers another **LEADER** with a higher term number, it transitions to the **FOLLOWER** state.

 ### Three Server configuration steps